 Understanding the relationships between your Ad Group choices

 When adding details about your ad group, as mentioned above, it may seem like a fairly straightforward process.
 It is and it isn’t.
-We’ve provided some examples below to show you how your choices in the Ad Group section affects who your ad is shown to and what types of videos it will run on.
+We’ve provided some examples below to show you how your choices in the Ad Group section affect who your ad is shown to and what types of videos it will run on.

 To best illustrate the relationships between Demographics, Audiences, Topics, and Placements, see the examples below.